We want to come along side you to give your child the best peparation for life, in an environment filled with God's love.

 XTRA Care available before and after school!

-ST. JOHN LUTHERAN PRESCHOOL OPERATES AS A MINISTRY OF ST. JOHN LUTHERAN CHURCH.
+ST. JOHN LUTHERAN PRESCHOOL AND KINDERGARTEN OPERATES AS A MINISTRY OF ST. JOHN LUTHERAN CHURCH.

 We admit students of any race, color, or national or ethnic origin.